Jeanne Brooks-Gunn: Career

-Brooks-Gunn is the Virginia and Leonard Marx Professor of Child Development at Teachers College and the College of Physicians and Surgeons at Columbia University and co-director of the National Center for Children and Families at Teachers College, Columbia University.
+Brooks-Gunn is the Virginia and Leonard Marx Professor of Child Development at Columbia University, in both Teachers College and the College of Physicians and Surgeons at Columbia University where she is co-director of the National Center for Children and Families at Teachers College, Columbia University.
 Her current studies include the Fragile Families and Child Wellbeing Study, Project on Human Development in Chicago Neighborhoods, and Early Head Start.

 Brooks-Gunn has written numerous books and edited volumes, and has published over 500 articles.
 Her work focuses on neighborhood poverty, growing up poor, and adolescent mothers.

 Brooks-Gunn's work led to increased understanding of the influence of parents and schools on child development.
 Her books exposed how children raised in poverty experience more negative cognitive and educational outcomes than more affluent children.
 She has led programs for children and parents, holding meetings that aim to better the lives of children and youth.
 Her programs include home visiting for pregnant women and mothers-to-be, early childhood educational programs for children of ages 12 to 36 months, and after-school programs for older children.